claudiaangel17/Customizing-and-Managing-Issues/.github/steps/1-search_syntax.md

-# Step 1: Master Basic Search Syntax
+# Step 1: Master basic search syntax
 GitHub's issue search is powerful but only if you know how to use it.
 Let's learn the essential search operators.

-## 📝 Core Search Operators
+## 📝 Core search operators
 Search operators help you narrow down exactly what you're looking for:

 - `is:issue` - Find only issues (not pull requests)